Movatterモバイル変換

 Main article:Star Wars original trilogy

 Vader was introduced inStar Wars (1977) as a cyborg commander serving the Galactic Empire.
 He andGrand Moff Tarkin have been tasked with recovering architectural plans for theDeath Star battle station, which were stolen by the Rebel Alliance.
 Vader captures and interrogates the Rebel leader Princess Leia, who has sent the plans to Vader's former master Obi-Wan Kenobi.
-During Leia's rescue by Obi-Wan's allies Luke Skywalker andHan Solo, Vader strikes down his mentor in a lightsaber duel.
+During Leia's rescue by Obi-Wan's allies Luke Skywalker andHan Solo, Vader strikes down his former mentor in alightsaber duel.
 After placing a tracking device aboard Han's ship, Vader locates the Rebel base onYavin 4.
 When the Rebels attack the Death Star, Vader pursues Luke in hisTIE fighter.
-Before he can shoot Luke down, Han intervenes and sends Vader's ship spiraling off course, which allows Luke to destroy the Death Star.
+Before he can shoot Luke down, however, Han intervenes and sends Vader's ship spiraling off course, which allows Luke to destroy the Death Star.

-Vader and the Emperor supervise the construction of the second Death Star inReturn of the Jedi (1983).
+Vader and the Emperor supervise the construction of the second Death Star inReturn of the Jedi (1983), set a year later.
 Believing there is still good in his father, Luke surrenders to Vader in an attempt to bring him back from the dark side.
 Vader takes his son to the Death Star and brings him before the Emperor, who attempts to seduce him to the dark side.
 Luke lashes out at the Emperor with his lightsaber, but Vader blocks his strike, and the two of them duel once again.
 As Luke regains control of his emotions, Vader senses that he has a sister, and threatens to turn her to the dark side if Luke will not submit.
 Enraged, Luke overpowers Vader and severs his hand.
 The Emperor then betrays his apprentice by ordering Luke to kill Vader and take his place, but Luke refuses.

 Enraged, the Emperor begins torturing Luke withForce lightning, leading to Luke begging his father to save him.
-Unwilling to see his son die, Vader throws the Emperor down a reactor shaft to his death, but is mortally wounded in the process.
+Unwilling to let his son die, Vader throws the Emperor down a reactor shaft to his death, but is mortally wounded in the process.
 Luke carries him to a docking bay, where Imperial forces are evacuating in the face of a Rebel assault.
-At Vader's request, Luke removes his father's mask and looks upon the face of Anakin Skywalker for the first time.[e]
-The redeemed Anakin Skywalker encourages him to go and tells him that he has saved him, before peacefully dying.
+At Vader's request, Luke removes his father's mask and looks upon the face of Anakin Skywalker for the first time.
 On Endor, Luke burns his father's body on a funeral pyre.
 As the Rebels celebrate the destruction of the Death Star and the fall of the Empire, Luke sees Anakin's spirit appear alongside the spirits of Obi-Wan andYoda.

 Prequel trilogy